+Great question, Scott.
 Let me just give you some bullet points here.

-Number two, linger with the Lord every day.
+Linger with the Lord every day.
 Find a time, find a place, stay with him, listen to him, be real with him.
 Get to know him.
 This is not a performance there or in the service of your kids.
 Come out of the closet with the aroma of Christ on you.
 Act out of the overflow of what Jesus is to you in your lingering with him.

 God has a huge, big, beautiful world, and there are lots of works and lots of books.
 Find what refreshes your soul.